-Chasing the Invisible comes in three parts: Firstly the journal of capturing smoke that is giving visibility to the invisible, making something intangible tangible and documenting the smoke experiments chronologically and by applied technique; secondly, the toolkit including the manual on how to capture smoke that is providing all the information, tools and techniques to reproduce the smoke experiments thus making them experienceable and providing background knowledge of the issue.
-Last but not least, the smoke scarves with the permanent pollution patterns fixed upon pose as a constant reminder of awareness.
-The three parts of this project work together to invoke a permanence of records.
+Chasing the Invisible comes in three parts: Firstly the journal of capturing smoke that is giving visibility to the invisible, making something intangible tangible and documenting the smoke experiments chronologically and by applied technique.
+Secondly, the toolkit, including the manual, on how to capture smoke that is providing all the information, tools and techniques to reproduce the smoke experiments and making them experienceable and providing background knowledge of the issue.
+Finally, the smoke scarves, with the permanent pollution patterns fixed upon pose as a constant reminder of awareness.
+The three parts of this project work together to invoke a permanence.

 The experimentation with candle soot led to the development of several methods to capture smoke on various mediums, such as paper, textile or glass, leaving fascinating patterns behind.
-The development is recorded, documented and categorised increasing in complexity as progress is made and the toolkit enables first-hand experiences to satisfy curiosity.
-But for all those who cannot be bothered to experiment and reveal their own pollution, the smoke scarf is your luxurious must-have, making one’s toxicity wearable.
+The development is recorded, documented and categorised.
+But for all those who do not wish to experiment with this process and reveal their own pollution, the smoke scarf is your luxurious must-have, making one’s toxicity wearable.
 The scarves are presented in an editorial shoot along with rhetorical remarks such as: “Do not wonder anymore, visualise how toxic your behavioural patterns are.” or “How toxic are you?”
 An information sheet about indoor air pollution caused by the burning of paraffin candles provides the wearer with additional information.
 The scarf is intended as a conversation starter and to pass on knowledge from one person to the next.

 Information submitted by the maker and edited by the Future Materials Bank.